Looking for fun things to do in Temecula, California that are family-friendly, too? I’ve got you covered!

 Weekends – especially in the fall and spring – tend to get very crowded, so if you can swing a midweek visit during those times you’ll find parking much easier and tables a little easier to find at local restaurants without a long wait.

-Save These Old Town Temecula Things to Do for Later!
+Save These Things to Do in Temecula for Later!